1. Beaded Inset vs. Plain Inset

 A 3/4" plywood box cabinet only.
 The front edge of the box is covered with veneer or painted.
 It's commonly used as a money saving option and to give you a modern clean line look See below.

-Face Frames ~ with Inset Doors
+A. Face Frames/Inset with Doors

 Doors sit flush inside the cabinet opening.
 It's a traditional style and the craftsmanship is appreciated by the people who choose this style.

 Questions?
 Call any time!